raaaimund/raaaimund.github.io/_posts/2019-05-08-aspnet-core-integration-testing.md

 }
 ```

+## Inject custom services for testing

-Now in our test project we have to inherit from *Startup* to use a custom *TestStartup* for injectiong our custom database services and seed some test data for our tests.
+Now in our test project we have to inherit from *Startup* to use a custom *TestStartup* to inject our custom database services and seed some test data for our tests.

 ``` c#
 public class TestStartup : Startup